WayPointVenturesOrg/onboard-docs/_posts/04-create-microlearning-modules/2021-11-09-resources.md

  - [Microlearning combined template - supplementary material](https://waypointventures.sharepoint.com/:w:/r/sites/Home/Waypoint%20Documents/Microlearning%20combined%20template%20-%20supplementary%20material.dotx?d=wae57aa6a25614bbb8d063519acfcc1f4&csf=1&web=1&e=MwyCu6) (used after the design phase)

->**Note** If you prefer to access this and other files in a library, visit [this library ](https://waypointventures.sharepoint.com/sites/Home/Waypoint%20Documents/Forms/AllItems.aspx) and set the view to Instructional Design.
+>**Note:** If you prefer to access this and other files in a library, visit [this library ](https://waypointventures.sharepoint.com/sites/Home/Waypoint%20Documents/Forms/AllItems.aspx) and set the view to Instructional Design.

 ## Additional Resources